KawaiiHen/MedVQA/README.md

 ```

 5. Training the model on the PathVQA dataset.
+The model's text embeddings and output layers are extended to handle the newly added tokens
 ```python
 # Extend the embedding and linear layers
 new_embeddings = torch.nn.Embedding(new_vocab_size, current_embeddings.shape[1])